What can be tested in a program?

 At this point your program will be validated.
 Any errors that would prevent the program from being active will be displayed and you must correct them before you can continue.

-When your program is in the state In testing, you can begin to test it by using the contacts in the test segment to interact with the program as normal customers would.
+When your program is in the state In testing, you can begin to test it by using the contacts in the test segment to interact with the program as any normal customer would.

 For example, if your program starts with a Form node, then you would have to register a test contact using that form and then check that the test contact received the messages you would expect them to receive.